emmt/LazyAlgebra.jl/docs/src/mappings.md

 with the `===` operator) this method should return `true` because the two operators will behave identically (any changes in the coefficients or indices of `A` will be reflected in `B`).
-If any of the vectors storing the coefficients or the indices are not the same objects, then `are_same_mappings(A,B)` must return `false` even though the stored values may be the same because it is possible, later, to change one operator without affecting identically the other.
+If any of the vectors storing the coefficients or the indices are not the same objects, then `identical(A,B)` must return `false` even though the stored values may be the same because it is possible, later, to change one operator without affecting identically the other.

 ## Example